Tips for Making a Career Change

 A career change is a huge move, so you don't want to do something that could potentially make you unhappy.
 Weigh all the pros and cons of your old job and the new desire so that you can decide which one benefits you more.
 Make sure you'll be able to do the same job until you retire, and then dedicate yourself into getting into that position.

 The first tip that will help you transition is to humble yourself.
 Humbling yourself means accepting that you are new at the position and you will learn from people who have far more experience than you do.
-Also, be willing to do menial tasks if your employer asks you to.
+Be willing to do menial tasks asked of you.
 He will remember your humility and be more likely to help you advance.

 Read everything you can about the position you seek.
 Read statistics, job descriptions, blogs and the like.
 Most of all, read what employees have to say about the position so that you can get honest first-hand knowledge about it.
 Decide what you want to do after you conduct research.

 Take some courses that can help you excel at your new job.
 Work hard to earn a degree or certificate that shows your potential employers that you've done the job in a learning environment.
 The courses you take will help you with your new career, and they may even give you an advantage over others who are seeking the same position you desire.